HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 ##### The Service Date

-The service date parameter is taken from the “service-date” Task.input element in the CDex Attachment request.
+The service date parameter is taken from the "service-date" Task.input element in the CDex Attachment request.

 |Data Element|CDex Request Attachment Task Profile Element|CDex #submit-attachment Parameter|
 |---|---|---|